frankframework/frankframework/Docker.md

 ## Secrets

 Special consideration should be taken with secrets.
-As described on the [Tomcat website](https://cwiki.apache.org/confluence/display/TOMCAT/Password), passwords are stored in plain text.
+As described on the [Tomcat website](https://cwiki.apache.org/confluence/display/TOMCAT/Password), secrets are stored in plain text in the container.
 To use secrets in your Tomcat and Frank!Application configuration, you can take the following steps:
 - In your configuration, use the authAlias attribute with value `${<secret-name>}`
-- In cases where you need to use username or password separately, you can set the values to `${<secret-name>/username}` and `${<secret-name>/password}` respectively
+- In cases where you need to use username or password separately (such as the Tomcat context.xml), you can set the values to `${<secret-name>/username}` and `${<secret-name>/password}` respectively
 - Mount the value for the username in the file `/opt/frank/secrets/<secret-name>/username`
 - Mount the value for the password in the file `/opt/frank/secrets/<secret-name>/password`